Girl names starting with M range from the mini Mia to elaborate Magnolia and Magdalena.

 Intriguing baby girl names starting with M can be found in any category.
 Surnames range from Mackenzie to Miniver; noun names like Meridian and Minuet share the same list with old school choices like Mamie and Marguerite.
 Once unique girl names, like Miracle, now appear in the Top 1000, suggesting that some of these stand-outs could eventually feel mainstream.

-After all, it’s the third most popular first initial for girls’ given names as of 2021, behind only A and E, which makes it the most popular consonant.
+After all, it’s the third most popular first initial for girls’ given names, behind only A and E, which makes it the most popular consonant.

 Let’s dive in to the marvelous baby girl names starting with M!